 |

-Harvey Valden's Tannery.
-Many of the mills were owned by the Gilbert
+Many of the mills were owned by the Gilbert family.

-center of Ridgefield village.
-As noted above, the railroad was never
+village.
+As noted above, the railroad was never built,

-built, though a track bed was.
-Probably the building of the branch line
+though a track bed was.
+Probably the building of the

 |